 Islamic Forex Brokers

-One of the amazing aspects of the popularity of currency trading is that it has caught on across the globe, through all types of cultures, ethnic backgrounds, and religious affiliations.
+One of the amazing aspects of the popularity of forex trading is that it has caught on across the globe, through all types of cultures, ethnic backgrounds, and religious affiliations.
 Being a “one-size-fits-all” forex broker, however, is not an easy task in this day and time.
 Not only must the broker have customer service representatives that speak many different languages, but they must also understand the nuances of various religious beliefs that call into question the actual practice of speculating, hence the establishment of Islamic forex brokers.

 The Islamic faith is one of the major faiths of the world that stretches across all continents and nationalities, but religious clerics have toiled for long hours arguing whether the standard offering of most forex brokers is permitted by Shariah law.
 The two terms that appear most often in the literature on this topic are “Riba” and “Gharar”.
 A brief definition of each term from Internet sources reveals the following: